 Increase in the Minimum Need Required for a BOG C Fee Waiver based on the FAFSA

-The amount of "need" to receive a BOG C Fee Waiver will change from $1 to $1,104.
+The amount of "need" to receive a BOG C Fee Waiver is $1,104.
 Need is determined by subtracting the Estimated Family Contribution (EFC) from the full year Cost of Attendance (COA) or Student Budget.
 The formula is COA minus EFC equals Need which must be $1,104 or greater.

-The maximum lifetime eligibility to receive a Pell Grant (without earning a Bachelor's Degree) is changing from 9 full years to 6 full years.
-It is very likely that some students will have exceeded the 6 year limit and will no longer be eligible for a Pell Grant after July 1, 2012
+The maximum lifetime eligibility to receive a Pell Grant (without earning a Bachelor's Degree) is 6 full years.
+It is very likely that some students will have exceeded the 6 year limit before completing their educational goal.

 Elimination of the Ability to Benefit (ATB) Provisions